Chart Color Schemes

 AreaSearch assessment indicates Lovely Banks faces employment challenges relative to the majority of Australian markets

-The worker-to-resident ratio, as per the Census, is 0.6, indicating a level of local employment opportunities above average.
-Over the past year, labour force decreased by 0.4%, and employment decreased by 1.6%, leading to an unemployment rate rise of 1.1 percentage points.
-In comparison, Rest of Vic. saw an employment decline of 0.7% and labour force decline of 0.6%, with a marginal increase in unemployment.
-State-level data from 25-Nov shows VIC employment grew by 1.13% year-on-year, adding 41,950 jobs, with the state unemployment rate at 4.7%.
-National employment forecasts from Jobs and Skills Australia project national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Lovely Banks's employment mix suggests local employment should increase by 6.2% over five years and 12.9% over ten years, though this is a simple extrapolation for illustrative purposes and does not account for localised population projections.
+Conversely, agriculture, forestry & fishing is under-represented, with only 1.2% of Lovely Banks' workforce compared to 7.5% in Rest of Vic.
+The ratio of workers to residents as at the Census indicates a level of local employment opportunities above the norm.
+Between September 2024 and September 2025, the labour force decreased by 0.3%, while employment decreased by 1.5%, causing unemployment to rise by 1.1 percentage points.
+In comparison, Rest of Vic recorded an employment decline of 0.7% and a labour force decline of 0.6%, with a marginal increase in unemployment.
+National employment forecasts from Jobs and Skills Australia, published in May-25, project national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Lovely Banks' employment mix suggests local employment should increase by 6.2% over five years and 12.9% over ten years.
+However, it is important to note that this extrapolation does not take into account localised population projections.

 Frequently Asked Questions - Employment